(Excerpted from “The Time-Crunched Cyclist, 2nd Ed.” by Chris Carmichael)

 One popular field test, published in Training and Racing with a Power Meter by Hunter Allen and Andrew Coggan, is a 20-minute time trial.
 This test is a good one; it’s short enough that many athletes can complete a high-quality effort.
 Allen and Coggan also use a conversion factor to account for the difference between an athlete’s field test power and his or her predicted lactate threshold power.
 In their system, athletes record their average power output from a 20-minute time trial, multiply this number by 0.95, and then apply a series of percentages to the resulting power output to establish power training intensities.
 They multiply by 0.95 initially because an athlete’s 20-minute power output will be about 5 percent higher than that same athlete’s power output in a 60-minute effort—which is also about equal to an athlete’s lab-tested lactate threshold power output.
 Essentially, if you consider a 60-minute test to be roughly equal to power at lactate threshold, then a 20-minute test will give you a power output 5 percent higher than that, and the CTS Field Test will give you a power output another 5 percent above that.

-Before downloading Instructions for the CTS Field Test and training intensity calculations based on it, I want to point out that it is important not to get too caught up in performance testing.
+Before conducting the CTS Field Test and calculating training intensity calculations based on it, I want to point out that it is important not to get too caught up in performance testing.
 It’s a valuable component of training, but some athletes train for the tests the same way some schools teach to standardized exams.
 Your performance as a cyclist goes beyond your ability to produce more wattage in a performance test, and regardless of improvements in your power at threshold, you’ll still get dropped from the local group ride or finish at the back of the pack in a criterium if you fail to learn how to apply your strength in real-world cycling situations.
 Races are not won in the lab or on the indoor trainer, and I’ve yet to meet a cyclist who describes his or her best day on the bike by talking about a performance test.
 Do the testing, use the results to enhance your training, but always remember that your identity as a cyclist is much more than a collection of testing data.